weizman/temp-website/_posts/2020-02-02-lavatube-intro.md

-The code above achieves the same effect, but instead of loading the untrusted dependency to the main realm of our app, we load it into a virtual realm (the compartment) and we only allow it to access `console`, so when the code evaluates it'll have access to `console` when it needs it, but it won't be able to call `fetch` as it wasn't explicitly allowed.
+The code above achieves the same effect, but instead of loading the untrusted dependency to the main realm of our app, we load it into a virtual realm (the compartment) and we only allow it to access `console`, so when the code evaluates it'll have access to `console` when it needs it, but it won't be able to call `fetch`/`document.cookie` as it wasn't explicitly allowed (Agoric prefers using **endowed**).

+## Problem

+However, JavaScript being JavaScript, Not endowing a Compartment one specific API does not necessarily mean it isn't accessible otherwise...

 ### Background